What Is the Difference Between Document Control and Record Control?

-The ISO 9001 quality standard has a number of documentation requirements and specifically calls out 4.2.3 Control of Documents and 4.2.4 Control of Records.
-The dictionary may have similar definitions for the terms document and record, but within ISO 9001 and quality, they have their own meaning.
+The ISO 9001:2015 quality standard has a number of documentation requirements and specifically calls out 7.5 Documented information, which replaces 4.2.3 Control of Documents and 4.2.4 Control of Records in the previous ISO 9001:2008.
 To understand the difference, first let’s clarify the difference between documents and records.

 Difference Between a Document and a Record

 Documents and records may sound alike but there is a big difference between the two.
-Documents are created by planning what needs to be done and records are created when something is done.
-Documents can change and records don’t (must not) change.
+Documents are created by planning what needs to be done and records are created when something is done and record the event.
+Documents can be revised and change, where as records don’t (must not) change.

 Document: Information used to support an effective and efficient organizational operation.